-“The 2016 PRO Neighborhoods winners have come to the table with very exciting partnerships that aim to draw the urban renaissance and prosperity they are experiencing in their cities into the deeply distressed neighborhoods where they are working,” said Janis Bowdler, Head of Community Development for Global Philanthropy, JPMorgan Chase.
+“The 2016 PRO Neighborhoods winners have come to the table with very exciting partnerships that aim to draw the urban renaissance and prosperity they are experiencing in their cities into the deeply distressed neighborhoods where they are working,” said Janis Bowdler, Head of Global Philanthropy, JPMorgan Chase.
 “We are proud of the innovative approaches this cohort is taking to delivering capital to entrepreneurs of color, diverse neighborhoods, and urban food deserts.
 Each is using a data-driven approach that will create opportunities for more people to share in the prosperity of the local economies of their hometowns.”

 Measuring the Impact of PRO Neighborhoods

 According to an impact assessment by The Harvard Joint Center on Housing Studies, JPMorgan Chase’s 2014, $33 million PRO Neighborhoods pilot program focused on disadvantaged neighborhoods allowed 26 CDFIs to raise more than $339 million in additional capital for local economic and social service projects.
 This has resulted in $270 million in loans to finance first-time home purchases, the preservation and development of 1,975 units of affordable housing, lending to 331 small businesses to create and retain 4,432 jobs.